 1 for serving part-time students, and other factors which would affect funding 2 3 requirements.
 The Board shall review its methods for allocation of new funds to determine 4 if these methods are appropriate.
 5 The Board shall report its findings to the 1990 Session of the General 6 Assembly by March 31, 1990, with copies to the Joint Legislative Commission on 7 Governmental Operations.
-8 9 Requested by: Representatives J. Crawford, Tart 10 --ACCOUNTABILITY 11 Sec.
+8 9 Requested by: Representatives J. Crawford, Tart 10 ACCOUNTABILITY 11 Sec.
 31. The Board of Governors of the University of North Carolina shall 12 require each institution to develop a plan, in cooperation with the Board of Governors, 13 which would exhibit how the institution will measure its effectiveness, especially in the 14 areas of student learning and development, faculty development and quality, and 15 progress toward the institution's missions.
 Each plan shall include information 16 concerning the institution's goals to improve and maintain its quality in these areas.
 The 17 plans shall provide for annual assessments and for reporting these assessments to the 18 Board of Governors and to the General Assembly.
 The Board shall identify a number of 19 assessment measures that shall be required on all campuses to insure systemwide 20 assessment.
 21 These plans shall be developed and submitted to the General Assembly by 22 January 15, 1991.
-23 Dequasted by Depresentatives I. Crowford Tart 24 25 Requested by: Representatives J. Crawford, Tart --NURSING 23 26 Sec.
-32. The Board of Governors of the University of North Carolina shall 20 27 report on its study of nursing programs to the General Assembly by March 31, 1990.
-28 report on its study of nursing programs to the General Assembly by Waren 51, 1990.
-28 Requested by: Representatives J. Crawford, Tart 30 RETENTION AND GRADUATION RATES 31 Sec.
+23 24 Requested by: Representatives J. Crawford, Tart 25 --NURSING 26 Sec.
+32. The Board of Governors of the University of North Carolina shall 27 report on its study of nursing programs to the General Assembly by March 31, 1990.
+28 29 Requested by: Representatives J. Crawford, Tart 30 RETENTION AND GRADUATION RATES 31 Sec.
 33. The Board of Governors of The University of North Carolina shall 32 review the variations in retention and graduation rates among the constituent institutions 33 to determine the reasons for the differences.
 The Board shall report its findings and any 34 recommendations to the General Assembly by January 15, 1991.
-35 36 Requested by: Representatives J. Crawford, Tart 37 REMEDIATION 38 Sec.
+35 36 Requested by: Representatives J. Crawford, Tart 37 38 Sec.
 34. The Board of Governors of The University of North Carolina and 39 the State Board of Community Colleges shall review remedial courses for students in 40 each system, including the proper role of remediation in assuring educational 41 opportunity.
 The Boards shall determine the most cost effective method of delivering 42 remedial educational programs for students requiring these programs in order to succeed 43 in post-secondary education.
 A joint report of these findings shall be made to the 1989